 WIOA brings together, in strategic coordination, the core programs of Federal investment in skill development:

-Each of our six job centers have resources available for the job seeker.
-Computers for job search, resume development, and software tutorials are available at no direct cost.
+Our job centers have resources available for the job seeker.
+Computers for job search, resume development, and more are available at no direct cost.
 Contact your local center for more details.

 The Trade Adjustment Assistance (TAA) program focuses on workers who lose their jobs as a result of increased imports or shifts in production out of the United States.
 Eligible workers may receive one or more program benefits and services.